PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 11:16:16
+Last updated: 2024-04-08 11:16:51
-Random Quote: The only person who gets to torture my brother is me. - Wednesday Addams
+Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett